FedericoPozzoli/bahamas/paper/paper.md

 **TDI Correlations**

-Unequal arm lengths introduces also correlation between different TDI channels.
+Unequal arm length introduces also correlation between different TDI channels.
 These correlations can be accounted for in data analysis under the assumption of stationarity, as they appear as additional off-diagonal terms in the covariance matrix at each frequency [@Hartwig:2023].
 However, such correlations have not yet been explored or modeled for the galactic foreground scenario.
 In future work, we plan to include a correlation matrix for stationary signal and noise and assess the impact of correlations in the non-stationary case.

 # Acknowledgements